-As any cottage owner knows, there's rarely a straight line to be found, with this in mind, bespoke cabinetry is often the best solution to getting the most out of awkward spaces.
+As any cottage owner knows, there's rarely a straight line to be found within the property's four walls.
+With this in mind, bespoke cabinetry is often the best solution to getting the most out of awkward spaces.
 The simple, paired-back design of classic Shaker-style cabinetry will beautifully complement rustic architectural features.

 Keeping walls and cabinets white is a brilliant foundation for showcasing the vintage pieces which give cottage kitchens their unique charm, as Adrian Bergman, senior designer at British Standard by Plain English explains.